 Andrea Wilson Mueller is a native Frankfortian and 2003 magna cum laude graduate of the University Of Kentucky College Of Design with a Bachelors of Arts in Design.
 She was raised in the horticulture industry by her dad, who founded one of the largest nurseries in Kentucky.
 This is where she first realized her love of nature and went on to study, apprentice, and work in architecture, interior design, and landscape design.
 This experience makes her a well-rounded designer who can look at a project from all perspectives.
-You can find her gardening and design articles in Kentucky Gardener magazine several times a year.
+You can find her gardening and design articles in FRANK. magazine monthly and previously in Kentucky Gardner magazine.
 She has a wealth of knowledge in sustainable landscape design, and is Certified in Sustainable Site Pavement Systems (permeable pavers) and is currently working to achieve a Permeable Design certificate.
 Andrea is also the first and only certified designer in Kentucky by the Association of Professional Landscape Designers.
 She and her family are working to reforest part of their land, grow an orchard, plant large swaths of native flowers for pollinators, raise hens, get rid of invasives, and much more on their 20 acres.
 She also serves on the Chamber of Commerce Small Business Development Committee, Board Member of the T.R.E.E.
 Coalition, and served as Vice-President for Envision Franklin County from 2009-2013.
 She has donated numerous full scale landscape designs to local schools and non-profit community organizations to promote nature in education and improve the community, especially through outdoor classrooms.

 She is responsible for designs, residential sales and estimating requiring design, marketing, business management, and just about everything in between in the office.